 - Move downward to the next set of muscles in your body—your neck.
 Tense all the muscles and repeat the breathing exercise.

-- If you opt to practice progressive muscle relaxation before bedtime, do it in bed and add this step at the end: With your eyes closed, imagine yourself lying on a beach or in a small boat, looking at a sunny sky.
+- If you opt to practice progressive muscle relaxation before bedtime, do it in bed and add this step at the end: With your eyes closed, imagine yourself lying on a beach or in a small boat looking at a sunny sky.
 Keeping your muscles relaxed, inhale slowly to the count of 5 and exhale slowly to the count of 5.
 Let your mind relax and wander.
-If you find yourself thinking about something specific (tomorrow’s honey-do list maybe?), just keep breathing.
+If you find yourself thinking about something specific (catching tomorrow’s flight home, maybe?), just keep breathing.
 If you’re still tense in areas, repeat the relaxation routine in those areas.
 The next thing you know, you’ll be waking to a lovely new day!

-We wish you and your family a joyful holiday season.
-If you haven’t already downloaded the Teladoc app, go ahead and do that now so that you can connect with our board-certified doctors 24/7 anywhere you are.
-With the app, you’re only a couple taps away from help with flu, sinus infections, skin irritations, tummy issues, and other non-emergency conditions.
-Safe travels!
+We wish you and your family a wonderful summer travel season.
+If you haven’t already downloaded the Teladoc app, go ahead and do that now so that you can connect with our U.S. board-certified doctors 24/7 anywhere1 you are traveling this summer.

 If you are in the United States and think you are having a medical or health emergency, call your healthcare professional, or 911, immediately.